Pangolin Photo Camps

 In Botswana, we will be using Ker and Downey Botswana’s key properties in the Kalahari and the Okavango Delta while in the Masai Mara and Madikwe we will continue to use Mara Bush Camp and Jaci’s Lodges respectively.
+The Pangolin mobile camp also offers something deeply primeval, exhilarating and nourishing about camping out in the wilds of Africa.
 In 2023 we will be adding more Pangolin Photo Camps to this portfolio so stay tuned!

 We have developed existing relationships with these well-renowned operators to utilise their camps when they are at their game viewing and wildlife photography peak.
 So here is what we will add to their existing offering to make it a Pangolin Photo Camp.

 - We only work with operators who share a similar set of values and exhibit exemplary service